sean-levvel/aws-sa-associate-saac02/README.md

 ## Security Groups
 - Security groups are assigned to an aws resource (network interface of a aws product)
 - NACLS are stateless (initiation and response)
 - Security groups are stateful
     - only one rule is required for bi-directional traffic
     - a default security group is created on a VPC
     - rule is allow all traffic
     - references itself
-    - have a hidden implicet denied | if its not allowed, its denied.
+    - have a hidden implicit denied | if its not allowed, its denied.
-    - you can not explicity deny on a single rule/ip/resource. use ACLs for that.
+    - you can not explicitly deny a single rule/ip/resource. use ACLs for that.
 - Exam Power up
     - Stateful - Traffic and Response = same rule
     - SG's can filter based on AWS logical Resources
-        - Resoruces, other than SG's and even themselves.
+        - Resources, other than SG's and even themselves.
-    - Implicit Deny and Explict Allow
+    - Implicit Deny and Explicit Allow
         - No Explicit Deny
-    - NACLs on subnet for any products whic dont work with SG's (eg Nat Gateway's)
+    - NACLs on subnet for any products which don't work with SG's (eg Nat Gateway)
     - NACLs when adding explicit deny (bad ip's, bad actors)
     - SG's as the default **almost everywhere**

-## Network Address Tanslation (NAT) and NAT Gateways
+## Network Address Translation (NAT) and NAT Gateways
 - giving a private resource outgoing only access to the internet.
 - static nat - 1:1 ration
 - ip masquerading - hiding CIDR blocks behind one IP - Classes Inter-domain routing
-- Runs from a **public subnet** - already need a VPC where it has public subnets (internet gatway/and default routes/pointing at the IG)
+- Runs from a **public subnet** - already need a VPC where it has public subnets (internet gateway/and default routes/pointing at the IG)
 - Uses elastic IP's (static ipv4 public)
 - AZ resilient Service (HA in that AZ)
     - one nat gateway in each AZ that you are using in a VPC
         - route table to private subnets for each AZ with that NATGW as a target
 - Managed, Scales to 45 gbps, $ Duration & data Volume
     - NAT Gateway is HA in the AZ, but you need them in each AZ - not the region
     - enable ec2 as nat: disable source destination checks.
     - no bastion
     - can not do port forwarding
     - only NACL's - NO Security Groups
 - EC2 - Nat Instance
     - if the AZ fails, it fails entirely
     - can be cheaper (ie dev/stage)
-- NAT isnt required for IPv6
+- NAT isn't required for IPv6
     - if you add IPV6 as a route, you get bi-directional connectivity to the aws public zone
     - will not work with NAT gateway/Nat-Instance
 - SSH Agent Forwarding
     - generate ssh key pair
     - public part is added as authorized keys
-    - only used int he initial phase connection
+    - only used in the initial phase connection
     - ssh-add - adds it to the ssh-agent service
     - -A (or ssh agent forwarding)

 ## NAT Gateway Demo
 - Elastic IP doesn't change
 - explicitly set a route table with a subnet with that same AZ to enable routing.

 # Ec2 Section